MUSE Analysis of Gas around Galaxies (MAGG) -- VII. Emission line galaxies near strong blended Ly$\alpha$ absorption systems at $z\gtrsim3$: Selection of SBLAs

 \section{Selection of SBLAs}

 In this work, we select SBLAs as \lya\ forest systems with transmission $-0.05<F<0.25$ over regions of $\approx138\rm\,km\,s^{-1}$ \citep[see][]{Pieri2014}, arising from strong and blended \lya\ absorption lines.
-Such systems have been previously studied in SDSS-III/BOSS \citep{Pieri2014} and SDSS-IV/eBOSS spectra \citep{Perez2023, Morrison2024}, for which the size of a spectral resolution element is ${\rm FWHM}\approx138\rm\,km\,s^{-1}$.
-We process the continuum-normalized X-Shooter spectra in order to perform a search for SBLAs that is consistent with these previous works, and to facilitate the comparison of the results.
+Such systems have been previously studied in SDSS-III/BOSS \citep{Pieri2014} and SDSS-IV/eBOSS spectra \citep{Perez2023, Morrison2024}, for which the size of a spectral resolution element is ${\rm FWHM}\approx138\rm\,km\,s^{-1}$ (approximately twice the standard SDSS spectral pixel).
+The original definition was calibrated at the BOSS resolution, with the adopted velocity window matching a single instrumental resolution element.
+This choice mitigates pixel-scale noise fluctuations while preventing multiple identifications within the same resolution element.
+Similarly, the adopted transmission range was empirically defined for BOSS-like noise properties, ensuring that saturated pixels affected by noise are not artificially excluded.
+This behaviour is illustrated in the simulated spectra presented in \citet{Pieri2014}.
+In order to enable a direct comparison with these previous works, we apply the same selection criteria to the continuum-normalized X-Shooter spectra.
+We then discuss how the higher spectral resolution of X-Shooter may influence the resulting SBLA sample.
 As a first step, since both the UVB and VIS arms have higher resolving power (see, Section~\ref{sec:data_spectra}) than BOSS spectrographs ($1650\lesssim R\lesssim2150$), we convolve the X-Shooter spectra with a Gaussian filter to match the resolution of BOSS.
 We then re-sample the convolved spectra to a wavelength grid with constant log-spaced bins with pixel size of $138\rm\,km\,s^{-1}$ by conserving the total flux \citep[see, e.g.,][]{Carnall2017}.
 We chose this grid as it matches that of BOSS spectra rebinned by a factor of $\times2$, as done by \citet{Pieri2014} to improve the $S/N$ of the absorber selection.
 We then used the catalog of DLAs, with their respective column densities, detected in MAGG by \citet{lofthouse_muse_2023} to mask these strong \lya\ absorption systems.
-The same work also provides a catalog of LLSs, which we do not mask, but will be used to investigate their degree of overlap in the final sample of SBLAs and compare it with the predictions from \citet{Pieri2014} (see Fig. \ref{fig:correlation} and the discussion in Section~\ref{sec:correlation}).
+The same work also provides a catalog of LLSs, which we do not mask, but will be used to investigate their degree of overlap in the final sample of SBLAs and compare it with the predictions from \citet{Pieri2014}.

 We restrict our search of SBLAs to the region $1041~\AA<\lambda_{\rm RF,QSO}<1185$~\AA\ in the rest-frame of the quasars as it is free from contamination of any high order Lyman series line other than \lya\, and it is not significantly affected by continuum fitting noise by excluding Ly$\beta$ and \ion{O}{VI} emission lines and the quasar proximity zone \citep[see also][]{Morrison2024}.
 Finally, we selected SBLAs as systems with transmitted flux $-0.05<F<0.25$ over wavelength bins of $138\rm\,km\,s^{-1}$ (see Fig. \ref{fig:SBLA_example} for an example).
 Finally, in defining the range of \lya\ transmission used to select SBLAs, we note an important caveat.
 As shown in Fig.~\ref{fig:transmission}, the mean IGM transmission decreases by a factor of $\approx2$ from $z=3$ to $z=4$, which means that a fixed flux threshold for selecting SBLAs may include systems that satisfy the criteria due to the stronger IGM absorption at higher redshift rather than because of their intrinsic properties.
 A redshift-dependent transmission threshold should be calibrated in future works to address this limitation.